jamesjg/FoodSAM/README.md

-# FoodSAM
+# FoodSAM: Any Food Segmentation

-This is the official code for FoodSAM.
+This is the official PyTorch implementation of our paper:
+FoodSAM: Any Food Segmentation.

+---

 Segment anything Model(SAM) demonstrates significant performance on various segmentation benchmarks, showcasing its impressing zero-shot transfer capabilities on 23 diverse segmentation datasets.
 However, SAM lacks the class-specific information for each mask.
 To address the above limitation and explore the zero-shot capability of the SAM for food image segmentation, we propose a novel framework, called FoodSAM.
 This innovative approach integrates the coarse semantic mask with SAM-generated masks to enhance semantic segmentation quality.
 Besides, it can perform instance segmentation on food images.
 Furthermore, FoodSAM extends its zero-shot capability to encompass panoptic segmentation by incorporating an object detector, which renders FoodSAM to effectively capture non-food object information.
 Remarkably, this pioneering framework stands as the first-ever work to achieve instance, panoptic, and promptable segmentation on food images.